Brazil is home to the biomes of Amazonia, Mata Atlântica & Cerrado.

 Native tree seed collection in the Brazilian Amazon

-With funds raised by iGiveTrees this year, Ashaninka native tree seed collectors now have climbing equipment to harvest seeds safely and efficiently.
+With funds raised by iGiveTrees, Ashaninka native tree seed collectors now have climbing equipment to harvest seeds safely and efficiently.
 Photos below are from prior years, pre-pandemic, in a different part of the forest when they were last able to do large scale seed collection.
 Since purchasing new climbing equipment for the 2023 harvest, they still need funds to train teams how to safely climb for the treetop harvests, as well as transport them to remote areas for collection.
 Then seeds must be cleaned, sorted and taken to a laboratory where they are tested for viability before being sent to nurseries where they will be propagated for planting.

 The Atlantic Forest